rygreencode/ld_demo/readme.md

+To initialize this Node.js structure please follow the commands below.
+For security reasons, my server side SDK key is stored locally and not pushed to github.
+If recreating my setup, please reachout if required for running locally
-npm install
+1. npm install
-npm start
+2. npm start
     Server is running at http://localhost:3000

 Part 1 - "View on Map" feature can be toggled from LD UI; Listener Implemented to Allow Runtime Changes and Instant Remidiation (in the case of URL failure or poor release)